 To make the most of the bank holiday season and attract customers to your hospitality business, it's important to know when these coveted days occur.

-While the year begins with New Year's Day, the UK's bank holiday season truly kicks off in the spring.
-Easter weekend falls on April 7th and 10th, with the Early May bank holiday following on May 1st.
+While the year begins with New Year's Day (in 2025, January 1 falls on Wednesday), the UK's bank holiday season truly kicks off in the spring.
+Easter weekend falls on April 18th and 21st, with the Early May bank holiday following on May 5th and the Spring bank holiday on May 26th.

 The year ends with a bang as all countries in the UK celebrate Christmas and Boxing Day on December 25th and 26th.